 5. Take group pictures and ask people to tag themselves

-Even if you can’t hit those kind of numbers, the basic idea remains the same.
 People like telling people they’re out and about.
 They love it even more when they feel like they belong.
-This social media tactic takes care of both those desires.
+This social media tactic takes care of both those desires – showing you care about your attendees, and asking them to show appreciation for the event too.

-So there are your five for starters, but there will be lots more.
+So there are your five top tips to get you started.
 We’d love to hear from you about how you make the most of social media at your events.